 2) Pebble Point: For nature lovers, a night at this glamping spot in Pebble Point is an experience you might want to check out!
 Each cosy tent sleeps 2 (max 3) and comes with an attached bathroom.
 The heated bed was so comfortable we had major problems getting up the next morning!
 There is a common kitchen stocked with common condiments to prepare dinner.

-The down side is that the nearest town of civilisation is in Port Campbell which is a 20 minute drive should you need any supplies.
-Connectivity is also barely existent so do get your maps pre-loaded and let your loved ones know you haven’t fallen off the face of the earth!
+The downside is that the nearest town of civilisation is in Port Campbell which is a 20-minute drive should you need any supplies.
+Connectivity is also barely existent so get your maps pre-loaded and let your loved ones know you haven’t fallen off the face of the earth!

-3) Port Campbell Hostel: Lastly, there’s a hostel located in Port Campbell — a small town just 10 minutes from the Twelve Apostles.
-Here there are 2 – 6 bed private en-suite rooms and mixed-gender dorm rooms with 4, 6 and 10 bed configurations.
+3) Sow and Piglets Guest House (formerly Port Campbell Hostel): Lastly, there’s a hostel located in Port Campbell — a small town just 10 minutes from the Twelve Apostles.
+Here there are private en-suite rooms for up to 4 pax and mixed-gender dorm rooms with 4, 6 and 8 bed configurations.

 Day 6: Great Ocean Road